Accudio/async-alpine-website/src/docs/index.md

 ---
-title: Quick Start — Async Alpine Documentation
+title: Getting Started — Async Alpine Documentation
 ---

-# Quick Start
+# Getting Started

 There are several [methods of installing](/docs/install) Async Alpine depending on how you set up Alpine and how you manage your JavaScript.